burlachenkok/exploring-python3/python3-note.md

 print(y, y + 1, y * 2, y ** 2) # Prints "2.5 3.5 5.0 6.25"
 ```

-## Bool Variables and Boolean Operators
+## Boolean Variables and Operators

 Python implements all of the usual operators for Boolean logic, but uses English words rather than special symbols (such as `&&`, `||`, etc.):